data-dot-all/dataall/index.md

 order: 1
 ---

-# **Introduction**
-This section defines what is data.all, what is the challenge that it is trying to overcome and the value that it can bring to your teams.

 ## **What is data.all?**
 A modern data workspace that makes collaboration among diverse users (like business, analysts and engineers) easier,